 - Cognitive skills.
 Know about common items, such as food and money.
 Count 10 or more objects.
 Copy a triangle and other geometric patterns.

-If your child's development seems to be lagging behind in certain areas, share your concerns with your child's doctor.
+If your child's development isn't progressing in certain areas, share your concerns with your child's doctor.

 See more In-depth